Andrea Siodmok

 Andrea Siodmok OBE FRSA (née Cooper) (born 1972) is a British industrial designer and social innovator.
-She received an OBE for public service in the 2021 Queen's Birthday Honours.
+She is a Professor and Dean of the School of Design at the Royal Melbourne Institute of Technology (RMIT University).
+She is currently also visiting Professor for impact at Northumbria University and a Governor of the Glasgow School of Art.
+Andrea received an OBE for public service in the 2021 Queen's Birthday Honours.

 Early life and education

 Siodmok was born in the West Midlands, the daughter of a Military Officer in the Royal Air Force.
 She attended Garendon High School and Burleigh Community College in Loughborough, boarding at Field House.
 After this she studied art and design at the University of Wolverhampton, industrial design at Newcastle Polytechnic and public policy at The London School of Economics.
 Siodmok also has a PhD in Virtual Reality sponsored by BT from Northumbria University.
 In 2016, she received an honorary doctorate in Civil Law from Northumbria University, in 'Recognition of her status as one of the UK's foremost design thinkers'.

+Her grandfather, the research chemist Raymond Cooper, was part of the 1960s team from Boots who developed the painkiller ibuprofen working with Stewart Adams.